Tree Bracing & Cabling

 There are times when trees grow to a point where they are unable to support their weight.
 This challenge primarily occurs in big trees that have large canopies, multiple trunks, and those that have branches that attach in a ‘V’ shape.
 This situation may worsen during periods of heavy rain or snow, or when the wet leaves increase foliage weight.
 Strong wind may also aggravate this challenge.
 One of the best solutions to this problem is tree bracing & cabling.

-Multi-trunk trees have a higher risk than the single trunk trees because their limbs do extend away from the trunk’s center.
-The foliage that is on the limbs increase the overall weight on all sides of the trunk.
-Therefore, the trunks may become very heavy for the trees to hold making it bend.
+multi-trunk trees have a higher risk than single-trunk trees because their limbs do extend away from the trunk’s center.
+The foliage that is on the limbs increases the overall weight on all sides of the trunk.
+Therefore, the trunks may become very heavy for the trees to hold making them bend.